pysasl.creds Package¶

 Consider a UNIX system where

-, the authorization would succeed because the authentication identity has sufficient privileges to assume the authorization identity.
-If the authentication identity weregreg
+rootis the superuser and only it may assume the identity of other users.
+With an authentication identity ofrootand an authorization identity ofterry, the authorization would succeed because the authentication identity has sufficient privileges to assume the authorization identity.
+If the authentication identity weregreg, authorization would fail becausegregdoes not have superuser privileges to assume the identity ofterry.- See:

 - class pysasl.creds.server.ServerCredentials(*args, **kwargs)[source]¶